-T-Systems Multimedia Solutions worked with Telekom Germany to design and develop a brand new front and backend for the portal, based on M2M technologies.
-It was to keep the existing interfaces to third party systems and to the onboard units supplied to the vehicles by Schmitz Cargobull Telematics.
-This would make it very easy for users to switch over to the new solution.
-At the same time the modular system enables the customer to add to the portal as they wish so that it can grow organically – a key factor in terms of favourable market development.
+T-Systems Multimedia Solutions worked with Telekom Deutschland to design and develop a brand new front and backend for the portal, based on M2M technologies.
+Existing interfaces to third party systems were retained.
+This would make it very easy for users – fleet managers, schedulers, carriers and shippers – to switch over to the new solution.
+The modular nature of the system also means that Schmitz Cargobull can upgrade the portal as they wish.
 The brand new system architecture makes the portal very user friendly and far quicker than the previous version.

 Schmitz Cargobull Telematics is a wholly-owned subsidiary of Schmitz Cargobull AG.
-With an annual production of over 45,000 trailers, a workforce of almost 5,000 and revenues of 1.6 billion euros (2014/2015), Schmitz Cargobull AG is Europe's leading manufacturer of trailers, semi-trailers and truck bodies for temperature-controlled freight, general cargo and bulk goods.
+With an annual production of over 58,000 trailers, a workforce of almost 5,800 and revenues of 2 billion euros, Schmitz Cargobull AG is Europe's leading manufacturer of trailers, semi-trailers and truck bodies for temperature-controlled freight, general cargo and bulk goods.
 With many thousands of telematics systems installed, Schmitz Cargobull Telematics has led the European trailer telematics market for over a decade.
 The company received the “Best of” award in the “Telematics for Trailers” category at the 2016 German Telematics Awards.